 Food has so many superpowers.
 It has the ability to elicit pleasure, trigger memories and alter our mood.
 Food connects us to cultures and traditions from around the world.
 It brings us together.
 It is the one necessity we all have in common.
-The darker side of food can be kryptonite-like for some.
-Yet once you find the right ingredients, its ability to make you stronger and heal the body can be miraculous.
+Food can do all that and many other wonderful things.
+There is another side of food.
+The darker side which can sometimes through you off balance.
+It can be kryptonite-like for some.
+I am one of those people.
+But I still believe in all its healing properties and niceties.
+Once you find the right ingredients, its ability to make you stronger and heal the body can be miraculous.

 May your next meal bring love, joy, and healing.